Dr Xuekun Lu

 Brief Biography

 I completed my PhD at the Manchester X-ray Imaging Facility, School of Materials Science, University of Manchester in 2015, supervised by the Regius Professor Philip Withers (FRS, FREng).
-In my PhD, I studied the anisotropic cracking and toughening mechanisms of biological composite materials using synchrotron/lab-based X-ray micro and nano computed tomography, X-ray diffraction for full-field strain mapping and 3D microstructure characterisation, quantification and visualisation techniques.
+My PhD research was focused on advanced material characterisation using 3D/4D X-ray computed tomography and diffraction techniques.

-On completion of my PhD, he joined the Electrochemical Innovation Lab (EIL) in the Department of Chemical Engineering at UCL in September 2015 as a PDRA to investigate the novel microstructure design, optimisation and manufacturing of energy conversion and storage materials and devices (e.g. tubular solid oxide fuel cells and lithium-ion batteries) leveraging my expertise in (in-situ) X-ray CT, advanced 3D microstructural characterisation and image-based modelling, in concert to provide a mechanistic understanding of the fundamental science of the physical processes (mass transport, charge transfer, mechanical/electrochemical failure) and their interplay with the 3D microstructure of the electrode at nano and micro length scale.
+On completion of my PhD, I joined the Electrochemical Innovation Lab (EIL) at UCL in September 2015 as a PDRA to investigate the novel microstructure design, optimisation and manufacturing of energy conversion and storage materials and devices (e.g. tubular solid oxide fuel cells and lithium-ion batteries)